 Winter is also dog mushing season in Alaska, with the world-famous 1,000-mile Iditarod Sled Dog Race in March along with other races throughout the winter months.
 You can watch these impressive canine athletes at a race or hop on a sled yourself on a guided dog sled tour.
 Outdoor festivals are popular, with events like the Fur Rendezvous in Anchorage and the World Ice Art Championships in Fairbanks.

 Locals and visitors alike revel in the many outdoor recreation opportunities available in winter.
 Alaska is a paradise for all things winter recreation including downhill skiing, snowboarding, cross country skiing, snowshoeing, ice skating, fat tire biking, and snowmobiling.

 In many places in Alaska, winter also means great rates on everything from hotels to rental cars and tours.
-There are plenty of indoor attractions, too: Although quite a few museums, cultural centers and gift shops close up shop or limit their hours during the winter, locally owned favorites almost always stay open year-round.
+There are plenty of indoor attractions, too: although some attractions close up shop or limit their hours during the winter, locally-owned favorites almost always stay open year-round.